 Erika Blumenfeld (b.
-1971, USA) is an interdisciplinary artist whose work is concerned with the wonder of natural phenomena and our relationship with our natural environment.
+1971, USA) is a transdisciplinary artist whose work is concerned with the wonder of natural phenomena and our relationship with our natural environment.
 Approaching her work like an ecological archivist, Blumenfeld has chronicled a range of subjects, including atmospheric and astronomic phenomena, bioluminescent organisms, the remote landscape of Antarctica, wildfires and other ecological disasters.
 In each series, the artist investigates the simple beauty and complex predicament of our environment and ecology, working with scientists and research institutions such as the Scripps Institution for Oceanography, the McDonald Observatory and the South African National Antarctic Program.

 In her Light Recordings series, Blumenfeld documents solar and lunar light, building her own cameras to directly record the subtle incremental changes that natural light makes throughout our daily and yearly astronomical cycles.
 In her series, Living Light, the artist documents bioluminescent dinoflagellates, the wondrous single-celled organisms that glow in our oceans, reflecting on how phytoplankton populations are linked to our global respiratory cycle and ocean health.
 In her ambitious ongoing work, The Polar Project, the artist captures the natural environment of the Polar Regions to preserve their image for future generations and inspire awareness of the peril they face with increased climate disruption.
 In her photojournalistic work she returns entirely to the traditional camera to document humanity’s impact upon the natural world.
 In her recent Wildfire series, the artist documents the blackened remains of the recent, increasing wildfires, examining the impact of shifting water patterns due to climate change alongside issues of natural resource and land ownership.
 Blumenfeld describes this series as both a eulogy to the incinerated flora and fauna as well as the forensic evidence of the impact of climate disruption.